RM-Sharma999/SMS-Spam-Classifier/README.md

 - Support Vector Classifier
 - XGBoost

-The final decision was made by averaging the predicted probabilities.
-This method improved generalization and precision, achieving ~98% accuracy.
+The final decision was made by **averaging the predicted probabilities**.
+This method improved generalization and precision, achieving **~98% accuracy**.

 ### Stacking Classifier